 We’ve argued, however, that logs have a dual nature – on the one hand, they contain data about the functioning of the system; data, that’s useful for developers to diagnose and fix issues.
 On the other hand, they are effectively an audit trail of everything that has happened.

 Log collection vendors may tell you that you can use the same product for both of these natures of logs.
 But that has many issues:

 - Differentiating events with business meaning from system/application logs.
 It’s hard for an auditor or a business person to look through logs where 80% of the data is “we’ve initialized service X”, “exception in service Y”, “database connection pools size is approaching the configured limit”, and so on, and only 20% is related to business events – “who did what”

-- Investigating behavior – application logs make it hard to drill down into the behaviour of a particular user, role or department.
+- Investigating behavior – application logs make it hard to drill down into the behavior of a particular user, role or department.

-- Security – typical logs lacks any additional security, i.e. anyone with admin access can modify them, back-date them or delete them without being detected.
+- Security – typical logs lack any additional security, i.e. anyone with admin access can modify them, back-date them or delete them without being detected.

 - Compliance – simply having logs is not compliant with standards and laws like ISO 27001, PCI-DSS, HIPAA, PSD2, as we’ve previously argued

 Below you can find a feature comparison between LogSentinel and major log collection vendors, as well as vendor of “integrity guarantee” and compliance packages.
 Obviously, when we are making the comparison, there are many dimensions to select from, but we do believe that these shown here are the most important when it comes to audit logs, security, and compliance.

 Certainly a simple table cannot represent all the complexity on the market.
 For example, log collecting solutions claim to be PCI-DSS, ISO 27001 and HIPAA compliant, and many certification bodies do consider that okay.
 In our interpretation of the standards, that’s wrong and gives companies a false sense of security – that’s why the table has a yellow color for these rows.